LibrariesHacked/librarieshacked.github.io/_posts/2019-12-28-new-year-wishes.md

 ### 2. Open data standards

 There are a few library services publishing open data about themselves: Plymouth, Newcastle, Leeds, Calderdale.
-These will grow as library services catch up with other services in local government.
+These will grow as library services try to catch up with other services in local government.

+But the next step is to lead in creating standards for open data.
+Making data extracts that are as useful as possible, and that are the same as other services.

 ### 3. Hackathons